Bad Santa: Sobering ‘sin taxes’ in Illinois among nation’s highest

 But if Illinoisans’ holiday excess is to be followed by resolutions to be better next year, maybe politicians, too, need to end the bender and use excise taxes in moderation.

-A June study from the nonpartisan Tax Foundation found that Illinois in fiscal year 2015 captured the seventh-highest amount per capita in excise taxes, which the study defines as “a tax on a specific good or activity.”
+An April study from the nonpartisan Tax Foundation found that Illinois in fiscal year 2016 captured the sixth-highest amount per capita in excise taxes, which the study defines as “a tax on a specific good or activity.”

 Politicians use sin taxes to achieve two goals: curb behavior advocates deem undesirable, and generate quick tax revenue.
 But those objectives are simply at odds with each other: If a sin tax applied to certain products and services successfully discourages residents from purchasing them, tax revenues tied to use of those products and services will naturally decline.